 It’s a simple design but made with the best materials and craftsmanship.
 Also important, it’s very affordable.
-It’s the great value for the price on our list today.
+It’s a great value for the price on our list today.
 This is a 10-inch carbon steel blade attached to a hickory handle.

 A little love will go a long way

-This knife requires some after use care because it’s not stainless steel material, so it needs after-use care to prevent it from staying wet.
-Adding some oil to the blade every once in awhile will help this knife last a lifetime.
+This knife is not stainless steel material, so it needs after-use care to prevent it from staying wet.
+Adding some oil to the blade every once in a while will help this knife last a lifetime.

 Because of the high-carbon steel blade, this model can be re-sharpened hundreds of times and always get a super sharp edge of it.
 The handle isn’t as ergonomic or bacteria resistant as the other knives described since this one is made out of wood, but it looks great.
 Just use a little common sense when you use it to keep it safe from cross-contamination.

 F. Dick Ergogrip 10″ Butcher Knife

 And here it is, my top choice.
-F. Dick is a German brand that has manufactured knives since 1778 and are known for their high quality and long-standing traditions.
+F. Dick is a German brand that has manufactured knives since 1778 and is known for its high quality and long-standing traditions.
 It’s used in 9 out of 10 culinary schools and is the official supplier of a number of German cooking teams.
 So just to be clear, these guys know what they are doing.